zlib-ng/minizip-ng/README.md

 had been contributed to by many people.
 As part of the zlib distribution, Mark Adler still maintains the original [minizip](https://github.com/madler/zlib/tree/master/contrib/minizip) project which is included in this repository as a reference.

-My work with the minizip library began in 2006 when I started submitting bugs I found in the library to Gilles Vollant.
+My work with the minizip library began in 2006 when I started submitting bugs I found to Gilles Vollant.
 In 2010, I implemented some additional features like WinZip AES encryption, disk splitting, and I/O buffering that were necessary for another project I was working on.
 Shortly after, I created this public repository so I could share these and other improvements with the rest of the world.
 I have been maintaining and actively